koriyan/web-scraping-challenge/README.md

 ![mission_to_mars](Images/mission_to_mars.png)

-In this challenge, you will build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
-The following outlines what you need to do.
+In this challenge, I have built a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+Here are the outlines what I have done.

 ## Step 1 - Scraping

-Complete your initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.
+Complete the initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.

-* Create a Jupyter Notebook file called `mission_to_mars.ipynb` and use this to complete all of your scraping and analysis tasks.
-The following outlines what you need to scrape.
+* Create a Jupyter Notebook file called `mission_to_mars.ipynb` and use this to complete all of the scraping and analysis tasks.

 ### NASA Mars News

 * Scrape the [Mars News Site](https://redplanetscience.com/) and collect the latest News Title and Paragraph Text.
-Assign the text to variables that you can reference later.
+Assign the text to variables that I can reference later.

 ### JPL Mars Space Images - Featured Image